 This technique can be very annoying to deal with, especially for people who tend to question themselves a lot.
 When the other player does this, you start overthinking.
 It forces your mind to focus on the words said, and not the main issue at hand, i.e. the match.

 Pro players are very good at this because of all the exposure they have had in their careers, but a normal rec player who goes for a local tournament is going to feel extremely helpless.
 The solution to this is to play as many tournaments as you can, as it’ll help in dealing with the pressure.
-Most of the times it’s the pressure which causes you to get inside your head and implode, and exposure is going to help alleviate that.
+Most of the time it’s the pressure that causes you to get inside your head and implode, and exposure is going to help alleviate that.

 One of the biggest misconceptions that every recreational player seems to have is that they can play good tennis without moving their feet.
 Learning the correct footwork will automatically help fix a lot of mistakes.